-Instant Pot beef stew with tender chunks of beef, golden yellow and red potatoes, carrots, celery, and onion with a savory broth.
+This is an Instant Pot beef stew recipe with tender pieces of beef, diced potatoes, carrots, celery, and onion cooked in a savory broth.
 It’s the perfect soup for cold weather or using up leftover vegetables!

 This quick and tasty Instant Pot Beef Stew has tender chunks of beef, mini potatoes, carrots, celery, and onion.
 It’s the perfect meal for fall weather.

-The pressure cooker gets you there in minutes.
+The pressure cooker gets you there in much less time!

 And you still have that great taste, the tenderness, and juiciness needed for beef in a stew or pot roast.